Quantum random number generator based on photonic emission in semiconductors

 where $x = T/\tau$.
-This formula describes autocorrelation very well for $x \leq 0.2$.
-For example, an autocorrelation of $10^{-4}$ is achieved if the ratio of the clock frequency and mean frequency of random events is about 90 ($x \approx 1/90$).
-For a very modest bit production speed of 2MHz this already requires clock frequency of 360MHz (bit efficiency $\approx 0.5$) which corresponds to fastest available logic circuits family.
-The required minimum clock frequency scales linearly with the bit production speed and inverse of the square root of the desired autocorrelation which leaves no room for substantial improvement, either in the bit production rate or in correlation, with the present technology.
+This formula describes autocorrelation to better than 0.5 The required minimum clock frequency scales linearly with the bit production speed and inverse of the square root of the desired autocorrelation which leaves no room for substantial improvement, either in the bit production rate or in correlation, with the present technology.
+Conversely, for a fixed clock frequency the autocorrelation scales {\em quadratically} with the desired bit production speed, which practically limits this method to bare 2Mbit/sec (250 kilobytes/sec).
 However autocorrelation can be completely removed by a different approach that we call "restartable clock". \\

 Namely, it is our finding that in order to avoid the correlations completely it suffices to synchronize clock pulses with beginning of each random interval, as shown in Fig. \ref{restart}c.
 In this case, result of measurement of each time interval is only a function of its length and obviously it is not dependent on any previous measurements, which completely eliminates correlations.
 Because all time intervals are measured in the same way, it is again true that $p(n_1 < n_2) = p(n_1 > n_2)$, meaning there is no bias either.
 The quality of radomness is now completely independent of ratio $T/\tau$.
 This "restartable clock method" theoretically yields perfectly random bits if fed by perfectly random events. \\